 Because of the publicity aroused by our paper in Nature, various

 journalists have been asking for pictures.
 Benjamin Lange, one

-of the authors of this paper, is a member of the Mara people of
+of the authors of this paper, is a member of the Marra people of

 Northern Australia, where he learned to play yidaki in the traditional

 style.
-He recently graduated in Electrical Engineering at the
+He has since graduated in Electrical Engineering at the